kv5h/wareki-conv/README.md

 Converts Japanese Wareki date ( `JIS X 0301` ) into `ISO 8601` based format.

+> [!NOTE]
-NOTE: Wareki(和暦) refers to a calendar peculiar to Japan, where time is divided into periods based on an imperial era name called "Gengo" and following years.
+> Wareki(和暦) refers to a calendar peculiar to Japan, where time is divided
+> into periods based on an imperial era name called "Gengo" and following years.

 ## How is Wareki defined by `JIS X 0301`?